nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### `type_id`

 One of the CKB `system_scripts`.
 A unique feature of Type ID is that it‘s a CKB built-in script directly implemented in Rust.
-It doesn't run in CKB-VM but can be used the same way as other [CKB genesis scripts](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0024-ckb-genesis-script-list/0024-ckb-genesis-script-list.md#type-id).
+It doesn't run in CKB-VM but can be used in the same way as other [CKB genesis scripts](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0024-ckb-genesis-script-list/0024-ckb-genesis-script-list.md#type-id).

-For a deeper understanding on Type ID, check out this blog post: [Introduction to CKB Script Programming 6: Type ID](https://xuejie.space/2020_02_03_introduction_to_ckb_script_programming_type_id/) (also translated into [Chinese](https://talk.nervos.org/t/ckb-type-id/4258)).
+For a deeper understanding of Type ID, check out this blog post: [Introduction to CKB Script Programming 6: Type ID](https://xuejie.space/2020_02_03_introduction_to_ckb_script_programming_type_id/) (also translated into [Chinese](https://talk.nervos.org/t/ckb-type-id/4258)).

 #### See Also
 - [Script](#script)